Updated 17 May 2021

 Assessment Boards will review the overall profile of marks on each module to make sure that any disruption to your studies is considered in finalising module marks.
 Additionally, If you have had unforeseen circumstances during an assessment period, which have impacted your ability to sit assessments, you should follow our Mitigating Circumstances Guidance.

-- the re-design of assessments appropriate to online learning
+- Re-designed assessments appropriate to online learning.

 You can find information about the appeals procedure on our For Students website.